JPLMLIA/vercye_ops/docs/docs/Vercye/outputs.md

     - LAI mean adjusted: Mean estimated adjsuted LAI value over all spatial locations at this date.
 Adjustment is used to adjust for different crops e.g maize or wheat as specified in `3_analysis_LAI.py`.
     - LAI stddev adjusted: Analogous to `LAI stddev` for the adjusted LAI.

-- **nasapower.csv**: Meteorological data fetched from nasapower for each date in the daterange.
+- **`nasapower.csv`**: Meteorological data fetched from nasapower for each date in the daterange.
 If CHIRPS was used for precipitation data, then `PRECTOTCORR` is replaced by CHIRPS data and an additional `NASA_POWER_PRECTOTCORR_UNUSED` column is added for comparison, which is not used for the simulation.
 Documentation of other columns will be added soon.
-- **weather.met**: Met file generated from `nasapower.csv*` for the APSIM simulations.
+- **`weather.met`**: Met file generated from `nasapower.csv*` for the APSIM simulations.

-- **cropmask_constrained.tif**: Binary cropmask (raster) constrained to the region.
+- **c`ropmask_constrained.tif`**: Binary cropmask (raster) constrained to the region.
-- **LAI_MAX.tif**: Raster of the remotely sensed LAI given as the maximum value per pixel troughout the date range.
+- **`LAI_MAX.tif`**: Raster of the remotely sensed LAI given as the maximum value per pixel troughout the date range.

-### Aggregated Outputs
+## 2. Aggregated Outputs
 The aggregated outputs are produced for each year-timepoint combination.
 They combine the artifacts from the indival regions into single files that are easier to work with.
 The filenames will contain suffixed defined as `yieldstudyname_totalROIname_year_timepoint`, to allow easier sharing of these results.

-- **final_report_suffix.pdf**: This document gives a final, simple to understand overview of all regional results and preview images of the maps.
+- **`final_report_suffix.pdf`**: This document gives a final, simple to understand overview of all regional results and preview images of the maps.
 The description of values not listed below is either documented under the regional output section or the validation outputs section.

     - date range: Simulation start and end date
     - total yield: The sum of the estimated yield of all regions.